Clinical Depression

 Sometimes it may appear that the walls are closing in, or inanimate objects may even appear to move.
 It is common to think the symptoms are due to a major health problem, such as a heart attack, brain tumour or mental illness.
 This fear causes more adrenaline to be released and can lead to a worsening cycle.

-There are various treatments for panic attacks, with research showing cognitive behavioural therapy to be the most effective.
+There are various treatments for panic attacks, with research showing cognitive behavioural therapy (CBT) to be the most effective.
 It is common to combine several treatment options:

 Clinical depression is a serious disorder that impacts on a person physically, emotionally and even cognitively - slowing thought processes and reducing the ability to concentrate.